awaisansary/Globescope-Assessment/README.md

 Python unit testing framework - Python language version of JUnit by Kent Beck and Erich Gamma.

 To run make a git clone

 https://github.com/awaisansary/Globescope-Assessment.git

 Run the python file on GitHub Desktop directly

-Rr as I have used use Google Colaboratory to upload the python notebook (code.ipynb) to get outputs per cell.
+Or as I have used use Google Colaboratory to upload the python notebook (code.ipynb) to get outputs per cell.